twks-cohort/nine-lab-platform-eks-base/README.md

 **upgrade managed node_groups**

 AWS releases multiple eks-optimized aws linux 2 version updates.
-This is for all the usual reasons - upgrade and refinements to al2, security patches, kublet updates, etc. To update to the latest ami release for the current k8s version of a cluster:
+This is for all the usual reasons - upgrade and refinements to al2, security patches, kublet updates, etc. Approving the plan configuration for application will result in a terraform taint of the managed node group so that the latest ami version will be used.

-Include `-taint` in the release tag to trigger a deployment, starting from sandbox, that will taint the managed node groups prior to performing the terraform apply.

 # NEED TODO

 - convert to datadog as soon as funding in place

-Standard tests not inclued in pipeline:

-- test cluster-autoscaler response to load
-- test to confirm aws container-insight aggregation is occuring
 - no operational monitors defined